Joseph Ritson: Vegetarianism

 Ritson was an early vegetarianism activist.
 He became a vegetarian in 1772 after reading Bernard Mandeville's The Fable of the Bees and adopted a diet that was based on vegetables and milk.
-His ideas were criticized in his day, but were influential to many vegetarians who came after him.
+His ideas were criticised in his day, but were influential to many vegetarians who came after him.
 Ritson has been described as a pioneer of animal rights.

 In 1802, his An Essay on Abstinence from Animal Food, as a Moral Duty, was published by Sir Richard Phillips.
-The book utilized health and moral arguments for abstaining from animal foods.
+The book utilised health and moral arguments for abstaining from animal foods.
 Biographer Bertrand Harris Bronson has noted that based on excerpts from Ritson's daily journal his vegetarian diet consisted of muffins, cake, cheese, bread, butter, milk, beer and ale.